Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-0-m2.md

 Escargot is the Tizen JavaScript engine for the product having hardware resource restriction.
 It uses about 14% in binary size and 35% in memory usage for the benchmark application compared to those of Chrome's V8 JavaScript engine.
 Escargot supports ES6 full specification and also supports ES 10 up to a large extent:

-- For more information about **Lightweight JavaScript engine**, see [ESCARGOT](https://github.com/Samsung/excargot).
  The following are the details for memory size and features in comparison to Chrome V8 benchmarks:

   - Memory size  (vs chrome v8) octane benchmark in Ubuntu 18.04
     - Binary size : 13.7 %